Hello there! It’s konkaz (@konkazuk) here.

 Africa is hot, and so is its music!

-Among all, what I had found really “fresh” to my ears
+Among all, the one I have found really “fresh” to my ears is this album called

 performed by a Nigerian musician called

-A blend of percussionists’ glowing performance and the “chant” performed by Olatunji and others totally matched up with what I had been looking for in African music!!!
+A blend of percussionists’ glowing performance and the “chant” performed between Olatunji and others totally matched up with what I had been looking for in African music!!!

 “DRUMS OF PASSION”

-However, despite the time it was released (in 1959!!!), this Olatunji’s album is not that sort at all!
+However, despite the time it was released, the sound of this Olatunji’s album is not these sorts at all!

-(It’s like you might find listening to “The Monroe Brothers” slightly difficult, but you are absolutely fine with “Hank Williams”, when it comes to country music?)
+It’s like you might find listening to “The Monroe Brothers” unbearable, but you are absolutely fine with “Hank Williams” when it comes to country music?

 Anyway, this album is perfect!

-You might feel its heat, however, all the songs are performed with just percussions and chants (with no overemotional vocals or stuffy electric guitar solos!), so it sounds rather crisp, I should say.
+You can surely feel its “heat”, however, all the songs are performed with just percussions and chants (with no overemotional vocals or stuffy electric guitar solos!), …so, it sounds rather crisp, I should say.

-And there is not a single weak track within the album so, it just flies to the end…
+And there is not a single weak track in the album, so it just flies to the end…

 I guarantee that this album will certainly give you positive energy!!!